How Much Does LVT Flooring Cost?

-Luxury vinyl tile (LVT) flooring installation costs $3 to $18 per square foot.
+Luxury vinyl tile (LVT) flooring installation costs $6 per square foot on average, with a low of $3 to a high of $18 per square foot.
 Durable and waterproof, LVT is a popular choice for high-traffic areas or rooms prone to activity and spills.
 Luxury vinyl tiles are thicker than standard sheet vinyl or regular vinyl tiles.
 They're available in many finishes, including stone, brick, and wood.

 |Square Footage||Cost Range||Average Cost|

 |1,000||$3,000 – $18,000||$6,000|

 Using the average cost per square foot, it’s fairly simple to figure out how much LVT flooring costs for a specific room in your home.
 Find the area of the room by measuring the length times the width, or use our room area calculator.

 While you can install LVT in any room, it performs best in high-traffic areas like hallways or rooms with frequent moisture or spills, like a kitchen or bathroom.

 Below is a list of rooms where LVT is a common flooring option.